drvinceknight/pfm/book/tools-for-mathematics/09-differential-equations/how/main.md

 sym.dsolve(differential_equation, y(x))
 ```

-## How to obtain the particular solution of a differential equation
+## Obtain the particular solution of a differential equation

-To obtain the particular solution to a differential equation we use:
+To obtain the particular solution to a differential equation use:
 `sympy.dsolve` and pass the initial conditions: `ics`.

 ````{tip}